praveen1033/Gaussian_Trust/README.md

 | 01/01/2016 00:00:00 | 9052 | 0.3711 | -0.00723   | 0.53711 |
 | 01/01/2016 01:00:00 | 26   | 0.4631 | -0.00006   | 0.46231 |

-We need the first 3 columns for this project.
+We need the first 3 columns for this paper.
 The first column shows the time.
 The sample shows we have the data readings per each hour.
 The second column shows the smart meter id number.
 This could be used for meter by meter seperation of data.
 The third column is the usage recorded in kilowatts.
 We will convert it to watts for our project.